uwescience/myria-website/docs/myrial.md

 ```

 To do a distributed counter, Myria has coordination operators like broadcast and collect, but these are not currently exposed in MyriaL.

+###Types

+MyriaL supports a number of types for attributes (and expressions) and performs type checking.

+- integer
+- long
+- float
+- double
+- string
+- datetime
+- *coming soon:* blob

 ##Gotchas